William McBride (doctor): Debendox case

 McBride's involvement in the Debendox case is less illustrious.
-In 1981, he published a paper indicating that the drug Debendox (marketed in the US as Bendectin) caused birth defects.
-His co-authors noted that the published paper contained manipulated data and protested but their voices went unheard.
-Multiple lawsuits were filed by patients, and McBride was a willing witness for the claimants.
+In 1981, he published a paper indicating that the drug Debendox (pyridoxine/doxylamine; marketed in the US as Bendectin) caused birth defects.
+His co-authors noted that the published paper contained manipulated data and protested.
+Multiple lawsuits were filed by patients.
 Eventually, the case was investigated and, as a result, McBride was struck off the Australian medical register in 1993 for deliberately falsifying data.
-An inquiry determined "we are forced to conclude that McBride did publish statements which he either knew were untrue or which he did not genuinely believe to be true, and in that respect was guilty of scientific fraud."
 He was reinstated to the medical register in 1998.

-The Bendectin case, and the subsequent removal of the drug from the US market, has had a number of consequences.
-Firstly, there was an immediate increase in the rates of hospitalization for nausea and vomiting in pregnancy.
-Secondly, it created a treatment void in terms of having a safe medication that could be used for alleviating morning sickness in US pregnant women, a condition which, in the most severe form, called hyperemesis gravidarum, could be both life-threatening and cause women to terminate their pregnancy.
-The removal from the market of a safe and effective drug for the treatment of nausea and vomiting of pregnancy resulted in the use of other, less studied drugs in pregnancy.
-Thirdly, it has been claimed that subsequent to the Bendectin experience, drug companies stayed away from developing medications for pregnant patients.
-As a result, only a few medications were approved by the FDA for obstetrical indications in the past several decades.
-Lastly, the perception that all medications are teratogenic increased among pregnant women and healthcare professionals.

-The unfounded fear of using medications during pregnancy has precluded many women from receiving the treatment they require.
-Leaving medical conditions untreated during pregnancy can result in adverse pregnancy outcomes or significant morbidity for both the mother and baby.
-Ongoing education of physicians and the general public has resulted in improvements in the perception of medication use in pregnancy; however, further advances are required to overcome the devastating effects of the Bendectin saga.

 Honours

 McBride was nominated Man of the Year for 1962, a Commander of the Order of the British Empire (1969 Birthday Honours), Father of the Year (1972) and an Officer of the Order of Australia (1977 Silver Jubilee and Queen's Birthday Honours).

 Personal life

 McBride had four children, one of whom is the soldier, lawyer, television presenter and whistleblower, David McBride.

 Death

 McBride died, aged 91, on 27 June 2018.